apd10/compressed-embeddings/meetings/meeting1.md

 Q1.
 Why are times for Adam so large as compared to times for other optimizers ? (tensorflow implementation of ROBEZ)

 A1.
 The times for Adam are higher because of the fact that Adam does not support sparse gradients.
 So internally, with adam it uses dense gradients which is the issue.
 This can be resolved, however, using "LazyAdam" in tensorflow-addons The results of the (tensorflow code on my machine) are as follows.
-I have generated others as well for everything to be comparable (due to machine change)
+I have generated others as well for everything to be comparable (due to machine change) [tensorflow benchmark(victors) code](../)

 On 1 CPU: